 JET Studio is also in talks with major social media companies about having social workers review, test, and use new products before they are launched, so that the tools will support, rather than further marginalize, vulnerable communities.
 In some cases, Cogburn underscores, social workers may recommend that products not be brought to market.

 The Studio will incorporate an interview series and other live events shared over social media.
 This series will offer a platform for organizations developing technologies with a social justice focus, such as equitable tools for raising bail bonds, supervising people who are on probation, and delivering health care.

 Moreover, JET Studio will provide a way for such creators to collaborate and find one another.
 “We are going to map the landscape of people who are at the intersections of emerging technology and social justice based in New York City,” Cogburn says.

 In addition, the Studio is the home base for the School’s courses in Emergent Technology, Media, and Society (EMS), which are a powerful draw for students.
 They include a survey course that encourages students to think critically about privacy, ethics, and data use; a virtual reality course that meets in VR; and a design course emphasizing justice and human rights.
-Cogburn and Patton hope to establish field placements for students at tech companies and startups.
+Cogburn and Patton hope to establish practicum placements for students at tech companies and startups.